just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

 .. raw:: html

     <p>
     <p>One problem with binary  numbers is that it takes lots of digits to represent relatively small numbers.
 For example,  a number like 1 million would require 20 binary digits: 11110100001001000000.
-In computer science, we also use the <b>octal</b> (base 8) and <b>hexadecimal (base 16)</b> number system, which uses the digits 0-9 as well as the letters A-F to represent the decimal numbers 0-15.
+In computer science, we also use the <b>octal</b> (<span class="hover vocab yui-wk-div" data-id='base'>base</span> 8) and <b>hexadecimal (<span class="hover vocab yui-wk-div" data-id='base'>base</span> 16)</b> number system, which uses the digits 0-9 as well as the letters A-F to represent the decimal numbers 0-15.
 Each 4 binary bits can be replaced by 1 hex digit.
-The AP CSP exam no longer covers the hexadecimal number system, but if you're curious, you can learn more about octal and hex in the links provided in the Still Curious section below.
+The AP CSP exam no longer covers the <span class="hover vocab yui-wk-div" data-id='hexadecimal number system'>hexadecimal number system</span>, but if you're curious, you can learn more about octal and hex in the links provided in the Still Curious section below.

     </p><table border="">
     <tbody><tr><th>Decimal</th><td>0</td><td>1</td><td>2</td><td>3</td><td>4</td><td>5</td><td>6</td><td>7</td><td>8</td><td>9</td><td>10</td><td>11</td><td>12</td><td>13</td><td>14</td><td>15</td></tr>